openstreetmap/openstreetmap-website/README.md

 This repository consists of:

-* The web site, including user accounts, diary entries, user-to-user messaging.
+* The web sitewhich includes
+ user accounts, diary entries, user-to-user messaging.
 * The XML-based editing [API](https://wiki.openstreetmap.org/wiki/API_v0.6).
 * The integrated versions of the [Potlatch](https://wiki.openstreetmap.org/wiki/Potlatch_1), [Potlatch 2](https://wiki.openstreetmap.org/wiki/Potlatch_2) and [iD](https://wiki.openstreetmap.org/wiki/ID) editors.
 * The Browse pages - a web front-end to the OpenStreetMap data.
-* The GPX uploads, browsing and API.
+* The GPX uploads, fast browsing and API.

 A fully-functional Rails Port installation depends on other services, including map tile servers and geocoding services, that are provided by other software.
 The default installation